How to sign in any Azure Active Directory (AD) user using the multi-tenant application pattern

 Consent and multi-tier applications

 Your application may have multiple tiers, each represented by its own registration in Azure AD.
 For example, a native application that calls a web API, or a web application that calls a web API.
 In both of these cases, the client (native app or web app) requests permissions to call the resource (web API).
 For the client to be successfully consented into a customer’s tenant, all resources to which it requests permissions must already exist in the customer’s tenant.
-If this condition isn’t met, Azure AD will return an error that the resource must be added first.
+If this condition isn’t met, Azure AD returns an error that the resource must be added first.

 Multiple tiers in a single tenant